History of the Mid Columbia, Central Oregon,

 The Dalles of the Columbia River

-The Hudson's Bay boatmen and the French Canadian fur traders called the greatest rapids on the Columbia River “Le Grand Dalles de la Columbia.”
+The Hudson’s Bay boatmen and the French Canadian fur traders called the greatest rapids on the Columbia River “Le Grand Dalles de la Columbia.”
 These rapids became known as the “Long Narrows,” and their companion, “les petites dalles” as the “Short Narrows.”
-The word dalle is French for flagstone or slab, and referred to the flat and columnar basalt rock cut by the turbulent waters of the Columbia River.
-At the Long Narrows, the entire flow of the Columbia River was compressed through a natural basalt rock chute, thundering through a channel 200 feet deep by 200 feet wide.
+The word dalle is French for flagstone or large tile, and was a reference to flagstones used to line gutters on ships.
+The “grande dalles” of the Columbia referred to the long gutter-like channel cut by the turbulent waters of the Columbia River.
+At the Long Narrows, the entire flow of the Columbia River was compressed through a natural basalt rock chute, thundering through a channel 200 feet deep by 150-450 feet wide.
 This torrent of water created a series of treacherous rapids.

 The Indian name in use for the area was Win-quatt, signifying a place encircled by rock cliffs.
 The Dalles was incorporated in 1857, making it one of the oldest incorporated cities in Oregon.
 The military first referred to the location as Fort Drum, and eventually changing the name to Fort Dalles.
 The first use of the name Dalles for the town was in 1814.
 The post office was established in 1851 with William R. Gibson as first postmaster.
 The town has had several names since incorporation: Dalles, 1851; Wascopum, 1853; The Dalles, 1860.
 On September 3, 1853, the town’s name was changed to Wascopum.
 In March, 1860 the name was changed to The Dalles.
 In 1966, the name City of The Dalles was officially adopted by city ordinance to conform with popular usage.